stanford-cs348k/project/README.md

 * __Optional:__ a list of dependencies that your project requires.
 This might mean starter code you've already found on the internet Or a technical paper/publication/blog post that you will use as a reference.
 It might mean datasets or models that you've already found online.
 We just want to clearly understand what you are starting with.

-## Final Writeup Guidelines (June 12)
+## Final Writeup Guidelines (due June 4)

-Your final project writeup is due at 11:59pm on June 4th.
+Your final project writeup is due at 4pm PT on June 4th.
 You will submit on Gradescope.

 The writeup may be as short as a few pages, provided you hit the main points of defining the problem, defining your specific solution, and properly analyze the results.
 I'm particularly focused on evaluation and results.
 Below is a sketch of some structure to help.